2021PaceAppDevelopment/2021AppDevelopmentProject/README.md

  2. User will have a profile where card information is stored <br>
  3. Able to purchase and store Tickets (One use/Weekly/Month)<br>
  4. Map Tracking of bus schedule <br>

+Market Comparison: <br>
+  This application is not completley unique as there a few that function similaraly to it, but what makes it unique is that there is no application set up for the NY public transit system at this time.
+The applications we are basing this on are the MTAeTix and the NJ TRANSIT Mobile App

 <br>
 Technologies: <br>